dementive/leftwm-dementive/README.md

 # Features

-1. Small red borders only on focused window.
+1. Small steel blue borders only on focused window.

 2. No margins.
 I don't like wasted space.